 Considerations:

-- Requires Palantir Forward Deployed Engineers for setup
+- Setup requires Palantir Forward Deployed Engineers

 Pricing: Enterprise contracts; typically $1M+/year.